GeoMOER/moer-mpg-geoai/docs/units/_unit03/unit03-01_deeply_good.md

   caption: "Image: ulrichstill [CC BY-SA 2.0 DE] via [wikimedia.org](https://commons.wikimedia.org/wiki/File:Tuebingen_Streuobstwiese.jpg)"
 ---

-This learning module focuses (once again) on predicting spatial structures.
-In the previous unit, we saw that random forest models are capable of making good predictions at the pixel level.
+This learning module focuses on predicting spatial structures.
+Machine learning models can be used to make good predictions at the pixel level.
 Yet we are interested in identifying spatial structures in their entirety.
 In this case, the value of a single pixel is interesting, but the values of a neighborhood of pixels is much more interesting.
 Deep learning neural networks are appropriate for recognizing structures in this way.

 <!--more-->